 Specially formulated to reduce bloating and flush out excess water, the Black Leaves Berry Bay Tea Cleanse can significantly minimise the effects of bloating.
-The blend includes hibiscus flower to regulate the aldosterone hormone and control bloating and puffiness.
+The blend includes hibiscus flower to regulate the aldosterone hormone, and control bloating and puffiness.

 The natural formula is kind to your body and is full of antioxidants to reduce inflammation and give your immune system a boost.
-It also tastes great!
+It also tastes berry, berry delicious!

 Organic Digestive Tea Cinnamon Garden

-- The tea is designed to help your digestive system function to maximum capacity and will supress your appetite until your body is ready to ingest more food.
+- The tea is designed to help your digestive system function to maximum capacity and suppress your appetite until your body is ready to ingest more food.

 Drinking just one cup a day can reduce the effect of bloating, help manage constipation and indigestion, as well as helping you lose weight.
 The expert blend is formulated to be so effective; we recommend drinking just one cup a day.